 ATTEMPTED GENOCIDE: THE GREAT “GYPSY” ROUND-UP (1749)

 Without doubt, one of the most shameful episodes in the history of Spain was the Great “Gypsy” Round-up (La Gran Redada) which was authorised by Ferdinand VI and that entailed the groundless detention of around 10,000 Roma people.
 The families were separated, men were sent to forced labour camps in the naval arsenals to rearm the Spanish naval fleet, and women and children were sent to prisons and factories.

 THE NIGHT OF THE GYPSIES.
 THE DARKEST NIGHT

 On 2 August 1944, the Roma Section of Auschwitz fell silent.
-A total of 2,897 women, children and men were led to the gas chambers that night.
+Some 4,200-4,300 men, women & children were led to the gas chambers that night.
 It is known as the “Night of the gypsies”.
 Officially, in Europe it is the Roma Genocide Remembrance Day.
 It is calculated that more than half a million Roma were killed in the Holocaust.

 THE SPANISH CONSTITUTION WAS SIGNED BY A ROMA